facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 ## Important Notes

 Xcode is a nasty beast.
-Apple has no compunction against changing it any time of time or night, or renaming it, or breaking assumptions.
+Apple has no compunction against changing it any time of day or night, or renaming it, or breaking assumptions.
 Since they provide no useful API of any kind to automate this, we have to use hacky workarounds like this to do something straightforward like downloading software.